vitorbeltrao/brand_data_analysis/README.md

     * `main_load_to_rds.py`: Python script for running the data collection, transformation, and upload the transformed data into the RDS Postgres.
     * `main_s3_management.py`: Python script to manage all transformations of datalake layers in S3 bucket
+    * `main_load_dw.py`: Python script to send the processed data from processed layer to a data warehouse, to improve the path to consult this data in a visualization tool, for example.
+    * `hello.py`: main page of the streamlit app.

 * `components/`: Directory containing the modularized components for the project.
 The files listed here are more or less in the order they are called.

-    * `extract_tweets.py`: Python module to collect data from twitter and read them as pandas dataframe.
+    * `data_extract.py`: Python module to collect data from nasa (Asteroids - NeoWs) and read them as pandas dataframe.
     * `data_transform.py`: Python module for transforming the raw data into a format that can be loaded into the PostgreSQL database.
     * `data_load.py`: Python module for loading the transformed data into the PostgreSQL database.
     * `create_s3_raw_folder.py`: Python module to move the data that arrived in the staging bucket from the DMS to the raw layer.
     * `create_s3_processed_folder.py`: Python module to move data from raw layer to processed layer (performing some basic transformations).
-    * `create_s3_curated_folder.py`: Python module to move the data from the processed layer to the curated layer (performing some major, business-specific transformations).
+    * `get_processed_s3_data.py`: Python module to retrieve the data from the processed layer.

+* `pages/`: directory that contains the streamlit pages to delivery to the customers.

+    * `exploratory_data_analysis.py`: Python script that we made our dashboard from the data.

 * `tests/`: directory that contains the tests for the functions that are in `components/`.

-    * `test_collector.py`: Unit tests for the functions of the respective component.
+    * `test_collector.py`: Unit tests for the functions of the respective component (data_extract.py).
-    * `test_transform.py`: Unit tests for the functions of the respective component.
+    * `test_transform.py`: Unit tests for the functions of the respective component (data_transform.py).
-    * `test_load.py`: Unit tests for the functions of the respective component.
+    * `test_load.py`: Unit tests for the functions of the respective component (data_load.py).
     * `conftest.py`: File where the fixtures were created to feed the unit tests.

 * `.env`: File containing environment variables used in the project.